fikalisAP/combat-wordpress/wp-content/plugins/appointment-hour-booking/README.txt

 * iCal addon with iCal export link and iCal file attached into emails
 * Calendar available in 53+ languages
 * Multiple date formats supported
-* Blocks for Elementor and Gutemberg
+* Blocks for Elementor and Gutenberg
 * Multi-page calendars
 * Printable **appointments list**